RenierChaves/Tars/TUTORIAL.md

 ```

 ### Access specifier
-Classes have the same format as plain data structures, except that they can also include functions and have these new things called access specifiers.
+Classes have the same format as plain data structures, except that they can also include methods and have these new things called access specifiers.
 An access specifier is one of the following three keywords: private, public or protected.
 These specifiers modify the access rights for the members that follow them:
 - `public` - members are accessible from outside the class
 - `private` - members cannot be accessed (or viewed) from outside the class
 - `protected` - members cannot be accessed from outside the class, however, they can be accessed in inherited classes.